-VIPS Program Coordinator, Liz Allen recruits, screens and trains volunteers who provide support in many areas, including:
+Program Coordinators recruit, screen and train volunteers who provide support in many areas, including:

 The VIPS program’s ultimate goal is to enhance the capacity of the APD to utilize volunteers, and to cultivate and make the most of the deep-seated traditions of service, citizenship, and responsibility in Androscoggin County.
 Volunteers work alongside our police officers to help to make our community safer, stronger, and better prepared to respond to any emergency situation.

 Volunteers in the APD VIPS program are required to submit an application and are subject to a background check.
 All applicants must be over the age of 18.

 Questions about the APD volunteer program can be directed to Lieutenant Anthony Harrington, Support Services Commander, at: firstname.lastname@example.org.